Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.

 Smoking is a risk factor for stomach cancer.
 People who smoke may not respond as well to treatment.

 Even in the early stages, a small adenocarcinoma may spread (metastasize) to distant sites.
-The spread of the tumor may cause liver enlargement, a yellowish discoloration of the skin and the whites of the eyes (jaundice), fluid accumulation and swelling in the abdominal cavity (ascites), and swollen lymph nodes.
+The spread of the tumor may cause liver enlargement, a yellowish discoloration of the skin and the whites of the eyes (jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
+Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
+(See also Overview... read more ), fluid accumulation and swelling in the abdominal cavity (ascites Ascites Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.
+Many disorders can cause ascites, but the most common is high blood pressure in the veins that bring blood... read more ), and swollen lymph nodes.
 The spreading cancer also may weaken bones, leading to bone fractures.

-Endoscopy (an examination in which a flexible tube is used to visualize the inside of the digestive tract) is the best diagnostic procedure.
-It allows a doctor to view the stomach directly, to check for Helicobacter pylori, and to remove tissue samples for examination under a microscope (biopsy).
-Barium x-rays are used less often because they rarely reveal small early-stage cancers and do not allow for biopsy.
+Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (an examination in which a flexible tube is used to visualize the inside of the digestive tract) is the best diagnostic procedure.
+It allows a doctor to view the stomach directly and to remove tissue samples (biopsy) for examination under a microscope to check for Helicobacter pylori.

-If cancer is found, people usually have a CT scan of the chest and abdomen to determine the extent to which the tumor has spread to other organs.
-If the CT scan does not show the tumor has spread, doctors usually perform an endoscopic ultrasound (which shows the lining of the digestive tract more clearly because the probe is placed on the tip of the endoscope) to determine the depth of the tumor and the involvement of nearby lymph nodes.
+If cancer is found, people usually have a CT scan Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more of the chest and abdomen to determine the extent to which the tumor has spread to other organs.
+If the CT scan does not show the tumor has spread, doctors usually do an endoscopic ultrasound Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more (which shows the lining of the digestive tract more clearly because the probe is placed on the tip of the endoscope) to determine the depth of the tumor and the involvement of nearby lymph nodes.

 If the cancer has not spread beyond the stomach, surgery is usually done to try to cure it.
 Removal of the entire tumor before it has spread offers the only hope of cure.
 Most or all of the stomach and nearby lymph nodes are removed.